colinf/om-chat-base/README.md

 # Base project for Om Next Flux Chat examples

-This is a base project which can be used as a starting point for the following example:
+This is a base project which can be used as a starting point for the following article:

 * [Om Next Normalization](https://medium.com/@softwarecf/om-next-normalisation-7db6f2a8f89f#.5xln9qg7r)